-Solar Electric Cars, Solar Mobility or Vehicle Integrated Photovoltaic (VIPV) is one of the hot trends of Solar Energy and PV technology, that we will hear more & more onwards as we are moving on with the green transition.
-Being a part of eMobility & Electric Cars revolution in car industry, Solar Mobility has some distinct extra features such as power generation, independency and some other brand new features that frontliners in this field are bringing to the market.
+Solar Electric Cars, Solar Mobility or Vehicle Integrated Photovoltaic (VIPV) is one of the hot trends of Solar Energy and PV technology, and we will hear more & more onwards as we are moving on with the green transition.
+Being a part of eMobility & Electric Cars revolution in the car industry, Solar Mobility has some distinct extra features such as power generation, independency and some other brand-new features that frontliners in this field are bringing to the market.

 History of Sono Motors

 SE: Let’s start with how things got started.
 We in Solar Edition have been following Sono Motors and Sion at least since 2018 when we started & it has been a very interesting journey.
 If we recall correctly first, there was a plan to produce it in Germany then it moved to Sweden.
 Tell us all about it.

 SonoMotors: Exactly.
 Maybe coming back to the roots of the company.
 So 2012, Laurin and Jona, two out of three founders actually, both as the CEOs of Sono Motors today.
 They took an old vehicle with a combustion engine and put an electric motor in it and put solar panels on it and that was the very first proof of concept of a solar electric vehicle.
 So it took them years to build and make it fully functional and in 2016 they decided to found the company.
 Almost a 6-year-old journey and regarding your question of production, yes we are planning to produce with the National Electric Vehicle Swedish (NEVS), the old SAAB factory.
 Rather close to you guys in Norway.
 This has used rather a huge production plan and staff are most quite big and we found a good box for the production line only to build-up fast over there and an additional very important factor for us of course is that they produce with 100% renewable energy in line with our values.